tuanvxm/LearnSkaffold/README.md

 //TODO image

-Now deploy Java project using:
+Now run this project in dev mode using:

     skaffold dev

-**Note:** By default, Skaffold will automatically clean all related resources when dev sessions is stopped, you may want to use `skaffold dev --cleanup=false` to prevent this action.
+**Note:** By default, when dev sessions is stopped, Skaffold will automatically clean all related resources (docker images, k8s deployment and service, etc.).
+You may want to use `skaffold dev --cleanup=false` to prevent this action.

-Skaffold will trigger maven to build project, push image to Docker Hub and deploy application to Kubernetes.

-Now you will see skaffold build, deploy and than stream logs from kubernetes pod to local terminal.
+Skaffold will trigger maven to build project, push image to Docker Hub. deploy application to Kubernetes and forward logs from k8s pod to local terminal.

 //TODO image